 You must feel comfortable skiing or snowboarding down red runs in Europe or blues in North America.
 Your skills and technique will dramatically improve over the course of 11 weeks!

-Most people fly into Vancouver Airport and book a coach transfer up to Whistler via the scenic Sea to Sky Highway.
-It is advisable to arrive in Canada on the Friday before the course begins on the Saturday, to get over jet-lag, buy any needed equipment and pick up your ski pass.
+Arrival day: Saturday in Whistler.
+It is advisable to arrive in Canada on the Friday before the course begins on the Saturday, to get over jet-lag, buy any equipment needed and pick up your ski pass.

 - CSIA/CASI Level 1 and 2